WHMIS 2015 – Are you ready for the June 2018 deadline?

 Free WHMIS Training Video: Educate and Train Your Employees

 Under the new guidelines, employers are required to train their employees annually or when work conditions or hazard information changes.
-SiteHawk offers a WHMIS 2015 training video and 15 supplemental testing questions (uploadable to a SCORM-compatible learning management system) to help you educate employees about their responsibilities to maintain compliance and promote a safe working environment.
+SiteHawk offers a free WHMIS 2015 training video and 15 supplemental testing questions (uploadable to a SCORM-compatible learning management system) to help you educate employees about their responsibilities to maintain compliance and promote a safe working environment.
 This video is offered in English and French (CA).

 SiteHawk WHMIS 2015 Transition Guide